arayofcode/footprint/internal/scoring/README.md

 IMO forks signal repo's adoption, and the number of forks is generally significantly lesser than the stars.
 I want forks to matter noticeably, but not overpower the stars in the repo popularity multiplier, hence the 2*forks.

+### Repo-Level Aggregation

+For the "Top External Impact" section of the Footprint card, contributions are grouped by repository.
+The **Total Impact Score** for a repository is the sum of the impact scores of all unique contributions made to that project.
+This ensures that a single high-quality PR and multiple significant contributions are both recognized appropriately.

 Later, the algorithm will also consider a reaction multiplier, which takes into account:
 - Comment leading to issue resolution or PR
 - Comment tagged referred in another issue or PR